 The union’s beef centers on a convoluted council motion made in June.
 Choosing not to battle Wal-Mart at the ballot box, the City Council voted to repeal a big box ordinance that would have restricted the amount of square footage Wal-Mart dedicated to groceries.
 The council, on a 4-3 vote, directed staff to negotiate with Wal-Mart about addressing traffic impacts and “look at a Conditional Use Permit for larger retail stores over 75,000 square feet.”

 “We want that conditional use permit,” says Cesar Lara, executive director of the Monterey Bay Central Labor Council.
-“Now we heard that Wal-Mart submits their plans and the city manager and mayor are trying to fast track it for Wal-Mart to get their permits and they are not listening to the rest of the City Council.”
+“Now we hear that Wal-Mart submits their plans and the city manager and mayor are trying to fast-track it.
+They are not listening to the rest of the City Council.”